preciousproject/precious-simulator/README.md

 This plugin is used to simulate human heartbeats.
 You can either use a file specified by yourself (for syntax see the examples in the `resource` folder), or use random or specific values as in the selection options.
 Once you click Start & Update, the current BPM value will be set.

+# Issues & Plugins

+Should you find bugs etc. in our code, we kindly ask you to open a new issue directly on Github, and we will try to fix them as soon as we can.

+You are also free to write additional plugins for the simulator in case you need more functionality.
+Go to the

+    app/pages/

+ folder to see how the plugins we've written work.

+ For questions, comments, etc. you can always contact us under [hackathon@cs.univie.ac.at](mailto:hackathon@cs.univie.ac.at).